SethHibpshman/Morse-Keyer---EENG163-Final/README.md

 | **Grand Total**                  |     |        | **~$81 – $111** |

 > **Notes:**
-> - Unit costs reflect bulk purchasing (50–100 units) — individual retail prices are significantly higher.
+> - Unit costs reflect bulk purchasing; individual retail prices can be significantly higher.
-> - Salvaged or borrowed components are not included; actual cost may be lower.
+> - Some components were salvaged or borrowed; actual cost may be lower.
-> - 3D printing assumes university printer access.
+> - 3D printing assumes university or personal printer access.
 Outsourced printing would add to the total.
 > - PCB cost assumes overseas fabrication.
 Any revision spins add another ~$15 per run.
-> - The second ESP32 node (v4.0 network) requires a full hardware duplicate but does not include a second PCB.

 ## Author

 **Seth Hibpshman**